StationeryZ/Noll-Canceling-Movement/README.md

 Noll Canceling Movement Script for AutoHotkey v1

-This script ensures smooth and precise movement in games by preventing simultaneous key presses from conflicting.
-It automatically releases one strafe key when another is pressed, allowing only one key per axis (horizontal: A/D, vertical: W/S) to be active at a time.
+This script optimizes in-game movement by preventing simultaneous key presses from conflicting.
+It ensures that only one directional key per axis (horizontal: A/D, vertical: W/S) is active at a time, automatically releasing the opposing key when another is pressed.
+This feature eliminates unresponsive movement, providing a smoother and more controlled experience.

-This setup prevents issues where holding both strafe keys can cause unresponsive movement.
-Ideal for achieving perfect strafing patterns.
-Press F5 to exit.
-Note that I am not responsible if you get kicked or banned while using this script
+Key Features:

+Prevents conflicting key presses on the same axis Enhances precision and responsiveness in movement Simple operation with F5 to exit
+Disclaimer: Use at your own risk.
+I am not responsible for any penalties resulting from its use.